aneeshdua/blog/about.md

 ## Work
  * I am currently working as a Data Engineering Intern at Novartis Business Services, India.<br/>
- * I have previously worked as a Summer Research Fellow at the Institute of Development and Research in Development Technology(in affiliation with Indian Academy of Sciences).
+ * Previously worked as a Summer Research Fellow at the Institute of Development and Research in Development Technology(in affiliation with Indian Academy of Sciences).
 I [published](https://ieeexplore.ieee.org/document/9036313){:target="_blank"} my work at the IEEE ISCON Conference,2019.<br/>
- * I volunteered as a CTF contest devloper and organiser for the [Winja CTF](https://www.winja.site/past-events/winja-ctf-06march2020/){:target="_blank"}at the [Nullcon 2021 Conference](https://nullcon.net/website/goa-2021/training.php){:target="_blank"}.
+ * Volunteered as a CTF contest devloper and organiser for the [Winja CTF](https://www.winja.site/past-events/winja-ctf-06march2020/){:target="_blank"} at the [Nullcon 2021 Conference](https://nullcon.net/website/goa-2021/training.php){:target="_blank"}.
 I developed Web and Crypto challenges for the latter.

 ## Hobbies and Interests

 I love food.
-I like to try out exotic dishes.
-Being an amateur cook, I usually go out to feed my cravings.I am an enthusiast FPS gamer.
+Always like to try exotic dishes.
+Being an amateur cook, I usually go out to feed my cravings.
+I am an enthusiast FPS gamer.
 I love playing all kinds of games but competitive FPS is my thing.
-I love hacking contests, Jeopardy CTFs.
+Enjoy hacking contests, Jeopardy CTFs.
 I love zoning out listening to music.
 My taste is wide in the kind of the music I [enjoy](https://open.spotify.com/user/aneeshdua?si=hoGX-PMzSg6pEBT9UTyQ-Q){:target="_blank"}.
 Travel when possible, love being close to nature.

 ## Contact